Rail Tours Packing List

 The following instructions apply to our Rail Tours in the Swiss Alps such as the 7 and 12 Day Grand Tour of Switzerland .

-Even if you’re not planning on doing some serious hiking on your vacation in the Alps, you can still expect to be outdoors and doing some walking, although not on mountain trails, so packing the right items will enable you to have a more enjoyable trip.
+We will be spending time outdoors and doing some walking, although not on mountain trails.
+Packing the right items will enable you to have a more enjoyable trip.

 For train travel and walking around towns and villages, the key is casual comfort.
 Wear comfortable shoes and clothes that are easy to pack and wear.
 We’ll be eating dinners in the hotel or at restaurants around town.
 You may want to wear something other than what you’ve been wearing during the day, but is still casual and not really very dressy.